 But in the past year, we have seen helmet manufacturers figuring out how to create skydiving helmets that are passing impact testing, and be comfortable and form-fitting for the heads of jumpers.

 Three manufacturers seem to be getting the most traction on impact-rated skydiving helmets: Pro-Tec, Tonfly and Cookie.
-Most of the impact-rated skydiving helmets are open-faced, but Tonfly has just released a full face helmet with an impact rating.
+Most of the impact-rated skydiving helmets are open-faced, but Tonfly and Cookie now also have full face helmets with an impact rating.

 The Full Cut Certified helmet is CPSC/CE dual certified.
 More info on this helmet along with selecting size and color options to purchase can be found on ChutingStar.com at this link.